oliverjessner/browsersize.app/README.md

 Authors: Felicitas Tomke, Oliver Jessner

 Visits [browsersize.app](https://browsersize.app) and displays the size of your browser window.
+Also tells you if your are zoomed in or out.

 ![](public/assets/images/screenshot.webp)